Follow Us on Facebook

 Shake up this St. Patrick's Day with some new twists on old favorites.
-We've added three bonus Saint Patrick's Day recipes for you to explore.
-Go beyond just the standard corned beef recipes, try something new.
+Go beyond just the standard corned beef recipes, try something new like a green-hued key lime cake (made in your slow cooker, no less!) or a favorite Irish sandwich like the Reuben made into a tasty casserole.

-Whether you are or aren't familiar with Irish food recipes, by March you won't be able to stop thinking of Saint Patrick's Day Recipes.
+Whether you are or aren't familiar with Irish food recipes, by March you won't be able to stop thinking of Saint Patrick's Day recipes.
 With so many people celebrating the holiday, even people who are only "Irish for a day," Saint Patrick's Day recipes are just what you need.
+Explore our collection of Irish food favorites below and find a dish or two to wow your crowd.

 1. Irish Beef and Guinness Casserole — This wonderful Irish beef and Guinness casserole is a wonderful warm meal, and you can even make it ahead and freeze it.
 Makes a nice change from the usual corned beef and cabbage Saint Patrick's Day recipes, and you can eat it all year 'round.